raphaelfeikert/fmpa/README.md

-# FMPA is a Python wrapper for the [Financial Modelling Prep API](https://financialmodelingprep.com/)
+# fmpa is a Python wrapper for the [Financial Modelling Prep API](https://financialmodelingprep.com/)

 ## Basic usage: